pu2clr/auto_bpf_arduino/README.md

 <BR>

-#### The video below shows the Auto bandpass filter working with an SI4732-A10 bases receiver
+#### The video below shows the Auto bandpass filter working with an SI4732-A10 based receiver

 [HF auto bandpass filter controlled by Arduino (real test)](https://youtu.be/KuAmm0LjUGA)